Seaman, Las Vegas faith leaders criticize limit on church gatherings

 “We’re asking politely, we’re asking you with all of our hearts, that this is something that’s both physical and emotional and relational,” Goulet said.

+Seaman said late Thursday that City Attorney Brad Jerbic determined the International Church of Las Vegas will be able to hold its drive-in Easter service as long as no one leaves their cars and nothing is handed out.

+“So we are elated that they can have their Easter drive-in service, and we think that it’s completely following all the guidelines of safety for the coronavirus,” she said.

 A spokeswoman for Nevada’s coronavirus response effort declined to comment on the concerns Thursday, but Sisolak said Wednesday that the decision was not easy.
-A devout Catholic and frequent churchgoer himself, the governor said he prayed about his decision before he announced it.
+A devout Catholic and frequent churchgoer himself, the governor said he prayed about his decision before announcing it.

 Sisolak previously issued a general ban on gatherings of 10 or more people in March.

-Liberty Baptist Church Pastor David Teis also took issue with Sisolak’s directive.
+Pastor David Teis of Liberty Baptist Church also took issue with Sisolak’s directive.

 “We do not believe that the governor has a right constitutionally to tell us what we can and cannot do,” Teis said.

-Because the free exercise of religion is a fundamental constitutional right enshrined in the First Amendment, any restrictions must past the highest level of legal scrutiny.
-Rules must be written narrowly to serve a compelling government interest, in this case, the prevention of the spread of disease.
+Because the free exercise of religion is a fundamental constitutional right enshrined in the First Amendment, any restrictions must pass the highest level of legal scrutiny.
+Rules must be written narrowly to serve a compelling government interest — in this case, to prevent of the spread of disease.

 Sisolak encouraged religious leaders to use alternatives to in-person services, such as online streaming.
-The International Church of Las Vegas website says church services would be held online only until further notice.
+The International Church of Las Vegas website said services are only being held online until further notice.

 “We are living in unique times.
-Science tells us that putting larger numbers of people together during a pandemic for any reason … is an invitation for disease to do its work,” Sisolak said in announcing the order on Wednesday.
+Science tells us that putting large numbers of people together during a pandemic for any reason … is an invitation for disease to do its work,” Sisolak said in announcing the order Wednesday.

-As of Thursday night, the state had reported 86 deaths from the novel coronavirus.
+As of Thursday night, the state had reported more than 80 deaths from the novel coronavirus.

 Contact Blake Apgar at bapgar@reviewjournal.com or 702-387-5298.
 Follow @blakeapgar on Twitter.